 Spot Ads provides affordable, alternative roadside signage to businesses and organizations seeking to advertise their services or communicate a message to the public, but don’t want to pay for conventional billboard signs.
 Landowners exercise their property rights and free expression rights to lease small, unused portions of their land for the placement of the signs, thereby generating much-needed income to off-set ever increasing property taxes.
 A win-win for advertisers and landowners during tough economic times.
 The County, however, doesn’t view things that way.

-“An abundance of signs, as one of society’s most important and effective means of communication, is a defining characteristic of free societies such as Canada,” stated Jay Cameron, Litigation Manager for the Justice Centre.
+“An abundance of signs, as one of society’s most important and effective means of communication, is a defining characteristic of free societies such as Canada,” stated Jay Cameron, Litigation Director for the Justice Centre.

 “A blanket prohibition against a particular type of sign, when various similar signs are permitted, violates freedom of expression.
 The bylaw doesn’t only impact commercial advertising, it also prevents landowners from attaching signs to trailers on their own private property to communicate messages to the public or express their political beliefs,” continued Cameron.